ironSource/parquetjs/README.md

-It might not be obvious why one would want to implement or use such a feature when the same can - in  principle - be achieved by serializing the record using JSON (or a similar scheme) and then storing it into a STRING field.
+It might not be obvious why one would want to implement or use such a feature when the same can - in  principle - be achieved by serializing the record using JSON (or a similar scheme) and then storing it into a UTF8 field.

 Putting aside the philosophical discussion on the merits of strict typing, knowing about the structure and subtypes of all records (globally) means we do not